Published by Carl Hedinger. Last Updated on November 6, 2023.

 The town of Murphy is also the westernmost Waterfall Byway stop that we’ll mention.
 We’ll start from the east, as you’ll see in the next section.

-North Carolina Waterfall Byway Stops (Land of Waterfalls, Transylvania County and Jackson County)
+North Carolina Waterfall Byway Stops in Transylvania County and Jackson County (Land of Waterfalls)

-For now, we’ll stick to the Waterfall Byway, which quickly crosses over into Jackson County.
-That’s where the first few of our favorite stops await.
+For now, we’ll stick to the Waterfall Byway, which quickly crosses into Jackson County.
+There, the first few of our favorite stops await.

 Read More: 25+ Beautiful Waterfalls near Brevard (Within 1 Hour)